You are here:

 If you received a citation for failure to display current registration (City of Portland, 16.20.120(L)) and want the matter reviewed, you must submit each of the following within 30 days of the citation issue date:

 If you do not have each of these items, you may submit a letter of explanation along with any supporting documentation you do have.
-You can submit your documents by mail, to the mailing address listed at the top of this page, OR appear in-person at the Multnomah County Circuit Court.
+You can submit your documents by mail, to the mailing address listed at the top of this page, OR appear in-person at the Multnomah County Central Courthouse.
 You must provide an updated mailing address for notification of judgment or case outcome.
 Faxes are not accepted.
 All documents or requests must be received by the court within 30 days of the citation issue date or your fine amount may double.
 For questions regarding your registration, contact your local Driver and Motor Vehicle Services Division (DMV) office or visit their website for vehicle registration information.

 If you received notice of a citation for a vehicle that was sold, repossessed, or transferred to another person before the citation issue date and would like the matter reviewed, you MUST submit copy of the notice received and one of the following: